Often we face a situation where we need to get first and last word from a cell/text string in Excel.

 In the first part, SUBSTITUTE function replaces every single space with the spaces equals to the length of the text.

-And now, text become double in length with extra spaces and looks something like this.
+The text becomes double in length with extra spaces and looks something like this.

 After that, the RIGHT function will extracts characters from the right side equals to the original length of the text.